- UCAS course code

 Recommended reading

-It is very important to note that the module is based to a large extent on journal articles.
+It is very important to note from the very beginning that this module is based to a large extent on journal articles.
 The main journals of interest in this course are Accounting Review, Journal of Accounting & Economics, Review of Accounting Studies, European Accounting Review (EAR), and Accounting & Business Research (ABR).
 The first three journals are US journals, while ABR is a UK journal.

 To understand the methodology employed in empirical tests we need to have an understanding of some econometrics like OLS estimates, t-tests and dummy variables.
 These tools will be introduced in Lecture 2.
 Two standard introductory textbooks in econometrics are: